hud9925/FlightManager/phase1/README.md

 Classes are organized based on Clean Architecture.

-The TestSuite is currently un-finished with two temporary tests - they will be fixed and more will be added later.
+The TestSuite currently has several tests for the Use Cases.
+Note: These tests should be run one at a time, as there are static data maps that will preserve data between unit tests, which might affect the test's outcome.

+Link to UML design file: [https://drive.google.com/file/d/1T2Uzcr9I8aQR9C_mC4lYmTdG9XlfxkJp/view?usp=sharing](https://drive.google.com/file/d/1T2Uzcr9I8aQR9C_mC4lYmTdG9XlfxkJp/view?usp=sharing)

 Required additional notes on the program's design: